diemontufar/SentimentAnalyser/README.md

 ## Getting Started

-Visit the [wiki](https://github.com/diogonal/SentimentAnalyser/wiki) or follow the REDME files listed on each module.
+Visit the [wiki](https://github.com/diogonal/SentimentAnalyser/wiki) or follow the README files listed on each module.

 ## Credits